 - Documentchecker Banknotes, from Keesing Technology – an online reference database that enables inspection and authentication of more than 4,800 different banknotes, including a library of over 70,000 images and details of security features.

-INTERPOL runs a Counterfeit Currency and Security Documents laboratory, providing forensic support to investigators.
+We run a Counterfeit Currency and Security Documents laboratory, providing forensic support to investigators.
 Services include:

 - Sourcing, analysing and storing specimens of newly issued banknotes;

 - Analysing, classifying and storing counterfeit banknotes;

 - Allocating international ‘indicative’ numbers to newly discovered counterfeit banknotes (except for USD and EUR), to connect notes used in different places that were produced together.